 - a mentor scheme to help you with academic work.

 Pre-application information sessions

-You can attend our pre-application information sessions for prospective mature students from October to December every year.
+You can attend our pre-application information sessions for prospective mature students.

 These sessions cover general information about applying to university as a mature student, including advice about personal statements, welfare and finance, and a guided tour of our campus.